remix-run/remix/decisions/0006-linear-workflow.md

 - Any idea/bug coming in via Github or Discord (or elsewhere) can be put into an Issue in the **Triage** status for review
 - Michael and Ryan should review the **Triage** Issues on a regular (weekly?) basis and move tickets to **Backlog** or **Canceled**
+  - If tickets are accepted, they should be given appropriate Labels and/or Projects
   - If tickets are rejected, we should provide the rationale in the Linear ticket and on the original source (i.e., github)
 - Michael/Ryan (and team?) will decide what to work on in a given Cycle and move tickets from **Backlog** to **Todo** and assign a proper Cycle
 - All team members should review any tickets assigned to them on a regular (daily?) basis and provide reviews/feedback as needed to keep tickets moving along